xcesco/kripton/README.md

 # Kripton Persistence Library
 Kripton is a java library, for Android platform, that provides a simple and uniform way to manage persistence of Java classes in different flavours through annotations and interface.
+Kripton can do for you:

+- generate all the code necessary to persist your POJO in a SQLite database (Light-ORM functionality).
+It's support Live Data and Androidx JetPack.
+- generate all the code necessary to convert POJO object in different data format: JSON, XML, CBOR, properties, YAML
+- generate all the code to persist your POJO in Shared Preferences.
+It's support Live Data and Androidx JetPack.
+- Kripton can be integrated to Retrofit library to generate all code necessary to JSON-2-Java convertion without any reflection code.

+Sound interesting?
+I hope YES! :)

 <img src="https://github.com/xcesco/wikis/blob/master/kripton/overview5.0.png">